LLNL/tox/README.md

 Change History
 --------------

+Version 2.10.1:

+1. Added TEXT output format for case where PL/SQL outputs text directly and MIME is needed.

 Version 2.10:

 1. Separated logging levels verbose and debug where debug include HTTP request dumps, but verbose does not.
 Level of quiet still reports only errors.